Acute onset headache.

 0 images remaining

 Intrinsic high T1 signal is seen in a pituitary mass which has remodelled the pituitary fossa.
 In this clinical context, features are consistent with pituitary apoplexy.

-Pituitary apoplexy is an acute clinical syndrome caused by either haemorrhage or infarction of the pituitary gland.
+Pituitary apoplexy is an acute clinical syndrome caused by either hemorrhage or infarction of the pituitary gland.
 Although variable, it typically comprises of a headache, visual deficits, ophthalmoplegia, and altered mental status.
 An existing pituitary macroadenoma is usually present (60-90%) but it can occur with healthy glands in few isolated cases.